-Legislation Regulatory instrument (see Figure 3 for extent) Relationship to the Port Overlay Action for Development Assessment Action for Plan Making extent of an inconsistency between the port overlay and the POTLUP, the port overlay prevails (Ports Act - s.
-27). amending the POTLUP under the Transport Infrastructure Act (section 5.3).
-Economic Development Act 2012 Townsville City Waterfront Priority Development Area Development Scheme MEDQ must consider, but is not bound by, a requirement under a port overlay (Ports Act - s.
-29(1)).
-The port overlay does not regulate development that is regulated by the TCWPDA Development Scheme (Ports Act - s.
-19(4)).
-The MEDQ is required to consider whether the Development Scheme is inconsistent with the port overlay (section 5.4).
-Where there is an inconsistency, the MEDQ must decide whether or not to amend the Development Scheme to remove the inconsistency.
-State Development and Public Works Organisation Act 1971 Townsville State Development Area Development Scheme The CG must consider, but is not bound by, a requirement under a port overlay (Ports Act - s.
-32(1)).
-The port overlay does not regulate development that is regulated by the TSDA Development Scheme (Ports Act - s.
-19(4)).
-The CG is required to consider whether the Development Scheme is inconsistent with the port overlay (section 5.4).
-Where there is an inconsistency, the CG must decide whether or not to amend the Development Scheme to remove the inconsistency.
+Legislation Regulatory instrument within the master planned area Relationship to the Port Overlay Action for Development Assessment Action for Plan-Making Transport Infrastructure Act 1994 Port of Townsville Land Use Plan The port overlay prevails to the extent of an inconsistency .
+Not applicable.
+POTL must consider the content of the port overlay when making or amending the POTLUP under the Transport Infrastructure Act (section 5.3).
+Economic Development Act 2012 Townsville City Waterfront Priority Development Area Development Scheme The MEDQ must consider, but is not bound by, a requirement under a port overlay .
+The port overlay does not regulate development that is regulated by the TCWPDA Development Scheme .
+The MEDQ must consider whether the Development Scheme is inconsistent with the port overlay (section 5.4).
+Where there is an inconsistency, the MEDQ must decide whether to amend the Development Scheme to remove the inconsistency.
+The MEDQ must consider the content of the port overlay when making or amending the TCWPDA Development Scheme (section 5.4).
+State Development and Public Works Organisation Act 1971 Townsville State Development Area Development Scheme The CG must consider, but is not bound by, a requirement under a port overlay .
+The port overlay does not regulate development that is regulated by the TSDA Development Scheme .
+The CG must consider whether the Development Scheme is inconsistent with the port overlay (section 5.5).
+Where there is an inconsistency, the CG must decide whether to amend the Development Scheme to remove the inconsistency.
+The CG must consider the content of the port overlay when making or amending the TSDA Development Scheme (section 5.5)